DanielMistrik/Subway-Learner/journal.md

 initial version up and running and it seems to be faring quite well.
 There are some weird bugs arising from step_wait() which I need to debug, it could be a me issue but the bug is very weird so might be something on their side.
 In any case Ill solve that tomorrow.

+### Weekend Nov 4-5 2023 ###
+Playtime duration as an average of 50 games:
+BC-Learner 14.64, DAgger 20.89, QE-DAgger 17.89, QE-DAgger2 16.39
+Note BC learner was trained on 2000 samples, DAgger on ~600 Samples and QE-DAgger & QE-DAgger-2 on 500 samples.
+Clearly DAgger is the way to go.
+I did QE-DAgger at a 1000 samples with a modified weighted loss function and it ran for 11.55 seconds.
+Clearly not the way to go.
+I will add another convolutional layer to the CNN, put back the old loss function and run DAgger for 2000 samples.